yoonhero/ohpotatocoin-web/README.md

 It consists of Information of the block.
 See the specific inforamtion of that block.

+### All Transactions "/transactions/"

+It consists of List of the blocks.

+### Transaction "/transaction/{hash}"

+It consists of Information of the transaction.
+See the specific inforamtion of that block.

 ## The Other functions are coming soon